-34. (1) An applicant may, within 30 days after being served a notice of a decision of the relevant authority not to approve an application for registration, or of a determination of terms and conditions, appeal against the decision or determination by submitting to the appeal tribunal or relevant panel of appeal, as' the case may be-

-(a) the application to register;

-- (b) the notice sent to the applicant by the national authority in terms of section 31(4) or by a provincial authority in terms of section 32(7) or (10), as the case may be; - (c) details of the applicant's response to the relevant authority's notice; and - (d) the relevant authority's final notice and reasons for the decision which is the 50 subject of the appeal. - (2) An objector to an application may within 30 days after being served the notice contemplated in section 31(12) or 32(12), appeal against the relevant decision by submitting to the relevant panel of appeal- - (a) a copy of the objection;
+- 32. (I) An applicant may, within 30 days after being served a notice of a decision of the relevant authority not to approve an application for registration, or of a determination of terms and conditions, appeal against the decision or determination by submitting to the appeal tribunal or relevant panel of appeal, as the case may be, copies of- - (a) the application to register; - (b) the notice sent to the applicant by the national authority in terms of section 29(4) or by a provincial authority in terms 01' section 30(7) or (10), as the case may be; - (c) details of the applicant's response to the relevant authority's notice referred to in paragraph b); and - (d) the relevant authority's final notice and reasons for the decision which is the 30 subject of the appeal.